infrahq/infra/README.md

 ```
 infra destinations list
 ```
-See who has access to what via Infra:
+See who has access to what via Infra (requires admin or view role on Infra)
 ```
 infra grants list

-Note: this requires the user to have either admin or view permissions to Infra.

-An example to grant the permission:
-infra grants add --user name@example.com --role view infra
+To grant user access to this command, run 'infra grants add name@example infra --role view'
 ```
 </details>